CorndelWithSoftwire/supportbank-python/README.rst

 # SupportBank

-Starter project for the SupportBank exercise in Python
+Model solution for the SupportBank exercise in Python

 ## Running